SasisGitHub/Sasikaran-A/README.md

 I'm an aspiring data analyst with a passion to transform complex datasets into meaningful insights and impactful visualizations.
 I love working with Python, SQL,and Microsoft: Power BI, Excel.

-I am constantly exploring new techniques and tools to enhance my data analysis skills, and I am excited to collaborate on projects that make a difference!
+I am constantly exploring new techniques and tools to enhance my data analysis skills!

 ## Skills
 - Programming Languages: Python